Classical Music Experiences in Asheville, NC

 “Asheville is a musical oasis between Nashville and Atlanta,” says David Whitehill, executive director of the Symphony.
 “We have an ecosystem here that is steeped in a rich music culture that includes guitars and drums, Moog synthesizers, Mozart, Bluegrass, Indie Rock and Jazz.
 This combination can’t help but produce great music.”

-Evidence of this is in the Symphony’s latest project – a recording album that shows the depth and breadth of Asheville’s musical community.
-What began as a soundtrack for an upcoming documentary on the noted North Carolina philanthropist Julian Price has grown into a series of recording sessions with the Symphony and local musicians.
+Evidence of this is in one of the Symphony’s projects – a recording album that shows the depth and breadth of Asheville’s musical community.
+What began as a soundtrack for a documentary on the noted North Carolina philanthropist Julian Price grew into a series of recording sessions with the Symphony and local musicians.

-Among the featured artists collaborating with the Symphony are The Steep Canyon Rangers, Electric Owls, and Rising Appalachia.
-The CD entitled Asheville Symphony Sessions will be released in the spring of 2016 in conjunction with the Julian Price documentary.
+Among the featured artists who collaborated with the Symphony are The Steep Canyon Rangers, Electric Owls, and Rising Appalachia.
+The CD entitled Asheville Symphony Sessions was released in conjunction with the Julian Price documentary.
 “One of the things I’m most proud of is that the music we’re recording can be licensed.
 This means that the participating musician will get paid for their work.
 That’s important if we are going to be able to attract rich talent who want to live and work in Asheville,” Whitehill says.

 “The Asheville Symphony isn’t trying to be the New York Philharmonic,” Whitehill adds.
 “We’re doing things unique to Asheville.”
-In tribute to Bob Moog, sound innovator and long-time Asheville resident, the Symphony recently performed Gustave Holst’s The Planets, using Moog Synthesizers in place of the female chorus.
-The orchestra’s 2016 program includes a performance of George Gershwin’s groundbreaking jazz concerto Rhapsody in Blue, a piece that has ties to Asheville.
-In 1924, while a guest at Zealandia Castle, Gershwin put the finishing touches on the concerto just prior to its debut performance in New York.
+For example, in tribute to Bob Moog, sound innovator and long-time Asheville resident, the Symphony performed Gustave Holst’s The Planets, using Moog Synthesizers in place of the female chorus.

-In 2017 the Symphony will hold its Asheville Amadeus Festival.
+In March 2019 the Symphony hosted its most recent Asheville Amadeus Festival.
 “The response was so great to the 2015 Festival featuring Emanuel Axe that we decided to make it a bi-annual event,” Whitehill said.
 “It’s not hard to attract talent of this caliber to Asheville because we have the reputation of being a great city in which to perform.”
+The 2017 Amadeus Festival featured violinist Midori, one of the most admired violinists of her generation.
+The next Amadeus Festival is planned for March 2021 (Dates TBA).

-David Starkey of the Asheville Lyric Opera agrees.
-From its home stage at the Diana Wortham Theatre, the opera company performs productions such as West Side Story, The Barber of Seville and Rigoletto.
-The 2016 season kicks off with Mozart’s fairy tale opera, The Magic Flute.
+David Starkey of the Asheville Lyric Opera also has found big-name talent is attracted to Asheville.
+From the home stage at the Diana Wortham Theatre, the opera company performs productions such as West Side Story, The Barber of Seville and Rigoletto.

 For chamber music lovers, there’s no shortage of opportunities to hear some of the world’s outstanding musicians, beginning with Asheville’s resident repertory ensemble Pan Harmonia.
 The quintet can be found performing in intimate spaces across the state and hosting Chamber Chats that explore the work of the artists performed during their season.

-The Asheville Chamber Music Series, now celebrating its 63rd year, holds five concerts annually with nationally-renowned guest ensembles.
+The Asheville Chamber Music Series holds five concerts annually with nationally-renowned guest ensembles.
 From late June to late July, The Swannanoa Chamber Festival takes up residence on the Warren Wilson College campus.
 The Festival’s 15 concerts feature acclaimed quartets and individual string and wind performers playing the works of composers such as Hayden, Faure, Beethoven, Shostakovich, and Britton.
-Now in its 45th season, the Festival is considered to be the Carolinas’ premier chamber music festival.
+The Festival is considered to be the Carolinas’ premier chamber music festival.

 In neighboring Transylvania County, just a short drive from Asheville, The Brevard Music Center begins its summer-long celebration of music under the artistic direction of Maestro Keith Lockhart, Brevard alumnus and conductor of the Boston Pops Orchestra.
 From its open-air stage, students and guest artists perform symphonies, operas, musicals, and concerti.
-The 2016 season marks the festival’s 80th anniversary with performances by Bela Fleck, pianist Jean-Yves Thibaudet, violinist Emmanuel Tjeknavorian and the music of Dvojak, Rogers and Hammerstein, Gershwin, Bernstein and Copeland, just to name a few.
 There are plenty of picnic areas making it easy to enjoy al fresco dining on the grounds prior to performances.
 It’s not only encouraged; it’s part of the tradition that makes the Brevard Music Festival so special.

 Shakespeare famously said “If music be the food of love, play on.”
 For classical music lovers, Asheville has no shortage of lovely music and fine food, and to that we say, play on.